virtuoushub/minecrift/README.md

 - Select all, and drag and drop in the *entire contents* of the /JRift.jar (but not the zip itself) from the Minecrift zip into the minecraft.jar archive.
+- If you have a Razer Hydra and would like to use it, Select all, and drag and drop in the *entire contents* of the /SixenseJava.jar (but not the zip itself) from the Minecrift zip into the minecraft.jar archive.
 - Make sure to delete the META-INF folder in minecraft.jar.
 Close 7zip /
   winzip.
 - *IMPORTANT* (but only required once).
 Install the Microsoft VS2012 C++